Arguimbau/Yolov9_EasyOCR_Licence_Plate_Detection/README.md

-## This project is meant for @Arguimbau and @kaises 's elective exam in Mashine-Learning
+## This project is meant for @Arguimbau and @Kai0077 's elective exam in Mashine-Learning
 The goal for this project is to use YOLOv9 to detect wether or not a licence plate is in a picture, and then use EasyOCR to detect the text within

 The weight is too large for GitHub, so I recommend training the dataset yourself to get it